 In each case, 32 teams are chosen because they have won their respective conference championships.
 (A conference is a roughly geographic grouping of colleges.)
 The selection committee chooses the remaining 36 teams based on their season records and the difficulty of their schedules, then divides the teams into four regions.

 The top teams in each region are given the rank of “first seed,” the next four “second seed,” and so on.
 In the first round of the tournament, a first-seed team plays a 16th-seed team and a second-seed team plays a 15th-seed team.
 In other words, the best teams play the weakest teams.
 Teams in the middle will be more evenly matched during the early games of the tournament.

 This is the second part of why March Madness is so popular: Even experts find it hard to predict who will win.

-Two of this spring’s top-ranked men’s teams — the University of Kansas and Villanova University — are familiar contenders with winning basketball histories.
-The University of Virginia and Xavier University are top seeds without recent March Madness victories.
+Two of this spring’s top-ranked men’s teams — Duke University and University of North Carolina at Chapel Hill — are familiar contenders with winning basketball histories.
+The University of Virginia and Gonzaga University are top seeds that have had strong runs but have never won a March Madness championship.
 But part of the thrill of March Madness is the emergence of the Cinderellas, underdog teams with little history of basketball dominance who win against teams that fans considered invincible.

-For the women’s tournament, the top four seeds are the University of Connecticut Huskies, the University of Notre Dame Fighting Irish, Mississippi State Bulldogs and the University of Louisville Cardinals.
-Popular underdogs include the University of Maine Black Bears, the Belmont University Bruins and the Quinnipiac University Bobcats.
+For the women’s tournament, the top four seeds are the University of Louisville Cardinals, the University of Notre Dame Fighting Irish, the Baylor University Lady Bears, and the Mississippi State Bulldogs.
+Popular underdogs include the Indiana University Hoosiers and the Missouri State University Lady Bears.